Places a lock on an application resource.

 If sp_getapplock is called multiple times for the same lock resource, but the lock mode that is specified in any of the requests is not the same as the existing mode, the effect on the resource is a union of the two lock modes.
 In most cases, this means the lock mode is promoted to the stronger of the lock modes, the existing mode, or the newly requested mode.
-This stronger lock mode is held until the lock is ultimately released even if lock release calls have occurred before that time.
+This stronger lock mode is held until the lock is ultimately released.
 For example, in the following sequence of calls, the resource is held in

 Exclusive mode instead of in